ghislainv/deforisk-qgis-plugin/help/docsrc/articles/user_data.rst

 ===========
-Get started
+User’s data
 ===========

 ..
-    This get_started.rst file is automatically generated.
+    This case_study.rst file is automatically generated.
 Please do not modify it.
-If you want to make changes to this file, modify the get_started.org source file directly.
+If you want to make changes to this file, modify the case_study.org source file directly.

 First section
 -------------